SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Opening_DataMiner_Cube/Options_for_opening_DataMiner_Cube.md

 > [!NOTE]
 >
 > - In the legacy **browser app**, you can pass these arguments by adding them to the URL.
 To combine different arguments in the browser app, use an "&".
+Note that the URL must be encoded according to the W3C guidelines.
+For more information, see [http://www.w3schools.com/tags/ref_urlencode.asp](http://www.w3schools.com/tags/ref_urlencode.asp).
 > - From DataMiner 10.1.3 onwards, if the Cube desktop app is installed, you can also use the **cube:// protocol** to connect to a specific host.
 For example:
 >
 >   - cube://mydma?element=MyElement